martim01/ptpmonkey/README.md

 ```
 This will check that the Asio library is downloaded to ``` {ptpmonkey directory}/external/asio ``` and build the libray.
 It will then install it to ```/usr/local/lib/ ```

+Note: It is possible that running ``` cmake .. ``` will report errors the first time, after it has downloaded the external submodules.
+If so running it again should make it configure correctly.

 It is also possible to build the library using the provided Code::Blocks project.